fnproject/flow/docs/API.md

 ```

-The completer returns with an empty response containing the new thread ID in the FnProject-ThreadID header:
+The completer returns with an empty response containing the new thread ID in the FnProject-FlowID header:

 ```
 HTTP/1.1 200 OK
-FnProject-ThreadID: thread-abcd-12344
+FnProject-FlowID: thread-abcd-12344
 ```

 ### Runtime creates a stage in the graph